Single and Double-click High-Rate Entanglement Generation Between Distant Ions Using Multiplexed Atomic Ensembles: SPDC+M nodes

-with the photonic creation operators \(b^{\dag}, c^{\dag}\) satisfying $\comm{k^{\dag}(t)}{l(t')} = \delta(t-t') \delta_{k,l}$; ($k,l=b,c$).
 We will assume that channel \(b\) is connected to the detector used for the initial state generation, and channel \(c\) to the memory and then later used for optical entanglement swapping.
 We can express the vacuum and two-pair amplitudes \(\beta_{0}\) and \(\beta_2\) in terms of the single pair amplitude \(\beta_1\).
 The temporal modes \(\mu, F, G\) are normalized and encode the temporal shape and correlation of the pairs.
 As \(F,G\) depend on multiple times, this models the multi-mode character of the SPDC source (before a heralding photon is detected).